top of page

 Barry's New Release

-Detroit newspaperman Brady Ritz thinks he does: the key is to marry someone better than yourself.
-Brady does just that by marrying beautiful, straight-talking Natalie, and adopting her two young daughters.
+Detroit newspaperman Brady Ritz thinks the key is to marry someone better than yourself.
+Brady does just that by marrying beautiful, straight-talking Natalie.
+Thirty years later, the still-happy Ritzes retire to a Naples, Florida golf community.

 But happiness has rules, and Brady starts breaking them.
-He soon loses interest in golf and country club small talk, in karaoke and Trivia Night.
+He loses interest in golf and country club small talk, in karaoke and Trivia Night.
 To amuse himself, he writes a secret humor column for Grumble, a little magazine.
-It's fun to joke about his now-grown stepdaughters' "religious commitment to vegetables," and "hovercraft approach" to raising his grandchildren.
-He takes aim at his Florida neighbors for buying junk jewelry and kitsch works of art on cruises.
-He also has choice words for those who get hair transplants and tummy tucks.
+It's fun to joke about his now-grown daughters' overly cautious "hovercraft approach" to raising their children.
+He mocks his Florida neighbors for buying junk jewelry and kitsch works of art on cruises.
+He has choice words for those who get hair transplants and tummy tucks.

-Natalie has always played by the rules of social life.
-She would never approve of her husband's Grumble column, and Brady conceals it from her.
-He writes under an assumed name, and carefully conceals everyone's identity.
-When Grumble goes out of business, the editor persuades Ritz to publish a collection of his best columns.
-Why not do it?
-His neighbors don't read anything but Lee Child thrillers, and bodice-ripper romances.
+But Natalie has always played by the rules, and would never approve of her husband's Grumble column.
+Brady conceals it from her.
+He writes under an assumed name, and makes sure to mask everyone's identity.
+When Grumble goes out of business, the editor urges Ritz to publish a collection of his best columns.
+Why not? he thinks.
+His neighbors read nothing but thrillers and bodice-ripper romances.

-Except Brady forgets that gossip and small talk are what fuel retirement communities.
-When word gets out that someone they know wrote a book, people start reading, and finding themselves.
+Except Brady Ritz forgets something important: gossip and small talk are what fuel retirement communities.
+When word gets out someone they know wrote a book, people start reading, and finding themselves.
+Soon, Ritz is being shunned by his community, and his daughters resent him.
+Too embarrassed to face her bridge partners and neighbors, Natalie flies home to their Michigan house.

 Reviews